browserkids/web-components/README.md

       // Will be used by bindAttributes and turns into a proxy object. data = {};

-      // Will be used by createShadowRoot from shadow dom creation. template = '';
+      // Will be used by createShadowRoot for shadow dom creation. template = '';

       // Will be called once the element has been inserted to the DOM,